Summer energy bills skyrocket just like fireworks when it’s steaming hot outside.

 OK, so this isn’t really a summer thing – LED lights save energy costs all year round.

 The old myth about LED lights is that they’re a lot more expensive, right?
 Wrong!
-LED lights actually are a heck of a lot cheaper – about 1/10th the cost of incandescent bulbs.
+LED lights actually are a lot cheaper – about 1/10th the cost of incandescent bulbs.
 Here’s why LED lights are cheaper: i) energy consumption is about 1/3 the cost of an incandescent bulb and ii) LED lights last about 25x longer than incandescent bulbs.
-Go ahead, try the math yourself – 1,000 hours for an incandescent bulb = 25,000 hours for an LED bulb.
+Here’s the break-down: 1,000 hours for an incandescent bulb = 25,000 hours for an LED bulb.

 If you buy WiFi-enabled LED lights, you’ll save money and have a lot more fun!
-Dimming controls, 16 million colors (who needs 16 million color, “soft white” will remain your favorite), and some can even play music.
+Typically these include personalized settings such as dimming controls, various colors, and some can even play music.
 All of them are controlled via your mobile phone or voice (“Alexa, turn on the kitchen light.”).
 Once you’ve tried your first WiFi LED, you’ll never think of buying incandescent again.

 Happiness is a Cool Fan